Home > Projects > DIY Devices > PPG

 The case is grounded by connecting a thick wire to a long metal spike driven into the ground.
 All of the ground connections for the internal circuits are also connected to the case.

-Connecting the case to the earth spike is essential when using the device to drive tesla coils.
+Connecting the case to the earth spike is essential when using the device to drive Tesla coils.
 This is because a Tesla Coil (TC) will generate radio frequency (RF) currents that would otherwise become present throughout the circuit.
 Without a good RF ground you would probably receive little shocks from the controls when operating a Tesla Coil.

 Internal Variable Spark Gap

-Variable Spark GapThis new spark gap is made using three spherical electrodes in a high K dielectric casing.
+ppg Spark GapThis new spark gap is made using three spherical electrodes in a high K dielectric casing.
 The double casing of the spark gap reduces the overall noise and allows the airflow to be doped with other gasses.The anode and cathode are spaced further than the voltage could jump and the third sphere can be moved in and out of the gap via a long glass fibre rod.
 This allows the spark gap to be adjusted smoothly anywhere between short and open circuit whilst it is active.

 A pair of 12V DC brushless fans are installed to improve airflow through the spark gap.
 This is not to improve quenching, but it will reduce electrode corrosion from Ozone buildup in the spark gap casing.
 A further filtering capacitor has been added across the fans connectors as this type is sensitive to voltage spikes